Skip to main content

 Watch Your Own Self-Talk

-You are your child’s most powerful model for how to treat themselves.
+You’re the most powerful model your kid has for how to treat themselves.
+They’re always listening.

 The Power of Stories